thetatoken/theta-mainnet-integration-guide/docs/testnet.md

 ```

 #### Step 2.
 Launch and connect to the testnet
 Use the following commands to launch a launch a node and connect to the Theta testnet.
+It may take some time to download the blockchain data to be in-sync with the network.
 ```
 theta start --config=~/theta_testnet/walletnode
 ```
-Note: when the Theta Node is launched for the first time, you need to choose a password to generate an address for the node. **Please choose a secure password and keep it in a safe place**.
+**Note**: when the testnet Theta Node is launched for the first time, you need to choose a password to generate an address for the node. *Please choose a secure password and keep it in a safe place*.
 The next time when you launch the node again, you will need the password to unlock it.